sawubona-repo/KETE-HS23-WORK/LB3-CloudComputing/README.md

 ## Cloud Computing Examples
-* See [HOWTO_Setup an AWS Lightsail IaaS Instance](https://github.com/sawubona-repo/KETE-HS23-WORK/blob/main/LB3-CloudComputing/HOWTO_Setup-AWS-Lightsail-Instance.md) for setting up an IaaS instance on AWS Lightsail in a few simple steps
+* see [HOWTO_Setup an AWS Lightsail IaaS Instance](https://github.com/sawubona-repo/KETE-HS23-WORK/blob/main/LB3-CloudComputing/HOWTO_Setup-AWS-Lightsail-Instance.md) for setting up an IaaS instance on AWS Lightsail in a few simple steps
-* see [HOWTO: Create a NodeJS server instance on AWS Lightsail](https://github.com/sawubona-repo/KETE-HS23-WORK/blob/main/LB3-CloudComputing/HOWTO_Setup-AWS-Lightsail-NodeJS-Instance.md) for setting up your Node.js instance and running on Amazon Lightsail:
+* see [HOWTO: Create a NodeJS server instance on AWS Lightsail](https://github.com/sawubona-repo/KETE-HS23-WORK/blob/main/LB3-CloudComputing/HOWTO_Setup-AWS-Lightsail-NodeJS-Instance.md) for setting up your Node.js instance and running on Amazon Lightsail
+* see []() for some tiny NodeJS demo applications
 </br>